 What to say when someone dies

-Pam, a volunteer for The Bereavement Trust, told us that while it is quite normal for people to be afraid to contact those who are bereaved, because they don’t know what to say, it is so important remember that a friendly voice gives so much comfort to those who are going through a sad, confusing, lonely and worrying time.
+Pam, a volunteer for The Bereavement Trust (opens in new tab), told us that while it is quite normal for people to be afraid to contact those who are bereaved - because they don’t know what to say - it is so important remember that a friendly voice gives so much comfort to those who are going through a sad, confusing, lonely and worrying time.

-‘When someone loses a loved one they need to talk,’ Pam explained.
-‘We at the Bereavement Trust think the most important thing is to listen, to be understanding and show empathy.
+"When someone loses a loved one they need to talk," Pam explained.
+"We at the Bereavement Trust think the most important thing is to listen, to be understanding and show empathy.

-‘Those who have lost someone feel such pain and anxiety and need to know that you care for them and will be there for them, whenever needed.
-They will feel extreme loneliness and need regular contact from friends and family to help support them.’
+"Those who have lost someone feel such pain and anxiety and need to know that you care for them and will be there for them, whenever needed.
+They will feel extreme loneliness and need regular contact from friends and family to help support them.

-‘Be patient, understanding and only give advice if asked.
-Grief takes time to start to heal and may take months or several years.’
+"Be patient, understanding and only give advice if asked.
+Grief takes time to start to heal and may take months or several years."

-What to say when someone is grieving
+What to say when someone dies - condolence messages

 - "I don’t know what to say but I am so sorry to hear this news."